ksator/netbox_automation/README.md

 # device-types qfx5100-48s-6q and qfx10002-36q are automatically created.
 # interface_templates are automatically created for device-types qfx5100-48s-6q and qfx10002-36q
 # power_port_templates are automatically created for device-types qfx5100-48s-6q and qfx10002-36q
-# Juniper Junos platform is be automatically created with a junos napalm_driver
+# Juniper Junos platform is automatically created with a junos napalm_driver

 # prefix roles you want to create
 prefix_roles: